-Former Packer Coach Mike Holmgren Slams President Trump For Putting Green Bay’s Economy In Jeopardy
+Former Packers Coach Mike Holmgren Slams President Trump For Putting Green Bay’s Economy In Jeopardy

-Former Green Bay Packers head coach Mike Holmgren lashed out at the way President Donald Trump is handling the coronavirus epidemic, and blamed him for the the downfall of the town’s economy, according to a report from TMZ.
+Former Green Bay Packers head coach Mike Holmgren lashed out at the way President Donald Trump is handling the coronavirus epidemic, and blamed him for the downturn in the town’s economy, according to a report from TMZ.

-The Packers recently announced on Twitter that Lambeau field will be placing an indefinite hold on hosting fans for the games.
-The tweet can be seen here.
+The Packers recently announced on Twitter that Lambeau Field will be placing an indefinite hold on hosting fans for the games.
+You can view that tweet here.

-Shortly after the statement was released the public, Holmgren expressed his frustration and spoke out against Trump.
+Shortly after the statement was released to the public, Holmgren expressed his frustration and spoke out against Trump.

 “Today’s announcement makes one thing very clear—President Trump’s failure to mount a forceful response to the coronavirus pandemic has had profound consequences for Green Bay’s economy,” he said in a statement that was issued to show his support for former Vice President Joe Biden in his presidential campaign, according to a report from Newsweek.